Apple takes on Google with own maps, better Siri

 Cook told the audience that customers have downloaded more than 30 billion Apple apps so far, choosing from more than 650,000 apps -- the largest library in the industry.

 Battling in many arenas, the rivals employ different weapons.
-Apple's vise-like grip on its ecosystem - with the closely managed app store and its seamless integration with the hardware - stands in sharp contrast to Google's free-for-all approach.
+Apple's vise-like grip on its ecosystem - with the closely managed app store and seamless integration with hardware - stands in stark contrast to Google's free-for-all approach.

 Android has also helped create several potent hardware rivals to Apple.
-Samsung Electronics' Android-driven Galaxy SIII is drawing favorable comparisons to iPhone and Amazon.com Inc's cheaper Kindle Fire is challenging Apple in tablets and digital content.
+Samsung Electronics' (005930.KS) Android-driven Galaxy SIII is drawing favourable comparisons to iPhone and Amazon.com Inc's (AMZN.O) cheaper Kindle Fire is challenging Apple in tablets and digital content.

 The move - years in the making - to replace Google Maps is a dramatic example of how the rivalry between the companies has been evolving.